Questions & Answers (Q&A)

 Stochasticity (scenarios)

-Binary investment decisions (generators, storage, transmission lines, etc.), operation decisions (commitment, startup, shutdown, etc.), mutual exclusivity
+Binary investment decisions (candidate generators, storage, transmission lines), operation decisions (commitment, startup, shutdown), and mutual exclusivity between units

-• As a rule of thumb, a linear optimization problem requires 1 GB of memory for every 1 million rows
+• As a rule of thumb, a linear optimization problem requires 1 GB of memory for every 1 million rows.
+For a mixed-integer linear optimization problem, the requirements are much higher, and they depend on the number of binary variables and the number of constraints that include them.

 First steps

-• openTEPES is provided with seven case studies.
+• openTEPES is provided with some case studies.
 Each one has varied characteristics

 • Check that you can run them on your PC.
-Some of them may not run if you have a PC with too little memory
+Some of them may not run if you have a PC with small RAM memory

 Potential issues